U.S. Postal Service Board of Governors: Overview and Pending Nominees

 Summary

-Unlike other executive agencies, the United States Postal Service (USPS) is governed not by a single presidentially appointed, Senate-confirmed agency head but rather by an entity known as the Board of Governors of the U.S. Postal Service.
+Unlike other executive agencies, the U.S. Postal Service (USPS) is governed not by a single presidentially appointed, Senate-confirmed agency head but rather by an entity known as the Board of Governors of the U.S. Postal Service.
 The board was created by the Postal Reorganization Act in 1970 (PRA, 39 U.S.C. §202).
-The USPS describes the board as “comparable to a board of directors of a private corporation.”
+The USPS describes the board as "comparable to a board of directors of a private corporation."

 Under Title 39, Section 205, of the U.S. Code, vacancies do not prevent the board from conducting its business so long as there is a quorum of six members.
 For example, if the postmaster general, deputy postmaster general, and four governors are present, then the board would have a quorum for the transaction of business.

-Although the board, as a whole, has many authorities and responsibilities, certain matters are reserved for decision by the governors alone, such as:
+Although the board, as a whole, has many authorities and responsibilities, certain matters are reserved for decision by the governors alone, such as

 • the establishment of rates and classes of competitive products,